iiasa/GLOBIOM-G4M-link/README.md

 Specific commits of the submodule repositories are referenced by the link.
-These should be used, and sometimes change as newer versions of the submodules become available.
-However, submodules do not automatically updatedwhen pulling/fetching the parent Git repository of the GLOBIOM-G4M-link.
+These should be used, and sometimes change as newer versions of the submodules become available, are tested, and become referenced by the link.
+However, submodules do not automatically update when pulling/fetching the parent Git repository of the GLOBIOM-G4M-link even when changes to submodule references are pulled in.

 To update submodules or a submodule, issue:
 ```
 git submodule update[ -- <name of submodule>]
 ```
-Alternatively, you can `cd` into a sub modules directory and issue `git fetch/merge/pull` to update it as per normal git practice.
+Alternatively, you can `cd` into the subdirectory of a submodule and there issue `git fetch/merge/pull` to update it as per normal Git practice.
 But do not change the branch or current checked out commit since the parent repository has referenced a vetted/tested commit: anything else may break the link.

-When using `git status` or `git log` from a submodule directory, you may see that the remote repository of the submodule is ahead by several commits, and that you have a "detached HEAD".
+When using `git status` or `git log` from a submodule subdirectory, you may see that the remote repository of the submodule is ahead by several commits, and that you have a "detached HEAD".
 Don't worry, this is because the submodules are typically behind the latest changes in the remote repository.

 To view the status of the submodules, issue:
 ```